SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa.md

 adjustment model.
 This part is divided into several case studies.
 Each of them address a certain issue and suggests how to deal with it.

-As a prerequisite, the 3.1.1 scenario should be studied.
+As a prerequisite, the [*single time series*](../case-studies/simplesa-single.html) scenario should be studied.
 The majority of the case studies in this section concern working with modelling or seasonal adjustment specifications.
-These issues are explained in 3.2.1.1.
+These issues are explained in the [*seasonal adjustment specification*](../case-studies/detailedsa-spec.html) scenario.

-Links to the appropriate parts of the *JDemetra+ Reference Manual* (2017) for detailed explanations on actions to be performed are provided when necessary.

 ### Detailed seasonal adjustment of multiple time series